-When that happens, at a school where they read everything in depth, the whole answer is scored down.
-Given the few written questions which they ask you, that can hurt your overall scoring, and your chances of getting in.
+When that happens, at a school where they read everything in depth, is that they score the whole answer down.
+Given the few written questions which they ask of you, that can hurt your overall scoring, and your chances of getting in.

-It’s always good to make sure that someone reads the supplementals, and that you gave them the right answer to the prompt.
+It’s always good to make sure that someone reads over your supplementals, and that you had right answer for the prompt.

 A recent Tufts prompt: “What excites you about Tufts’ intellectually playful community?”

 “What excites you about Tufts’ intellectually playful community?”

 What are they looking for?
 Intellectual creativity and wit.

 If you write generically, or earnestly, about Tufts, you brick this question.

 How do you get it right?
 Research their website.
 Look at the classes.
 The campus life.
 Find out what is “intellectually playful” about Tufts.
 Be equally playful, clever, in your answer.